apache/nuttx/configs/z80sim/README.txt

   nshconfig
     This configuration file builds NSH (examples/nsh).
+This configuration is not functional due to issues with use of the simulated serial driver (see the TODO list).

-    This alternative configurations can be selected by:
+    This alternative configuration can be selected by:

 	(Seleted the default configuration as show above) cp config/z80sim/nshconfig .config